 Cambridge English Language Assessment: Once you have taken the test, you will receive a confirmation of entry.
 The confirmation includes a ‘Candidate ID number’ and a ‘Candidate’s secret number’.
 Please make sure to send us both so we can verify your results online.

 You will need to pay the tuition fee in order to complete your enrolment in a degree programme at the UvA.
 Find out more about how to pay tuition fees.

 A student ID card is a personal document which serves as proof of identity for examinations and library privileges.
 You will receive instructions explaining how to request your student ID card.

-After you have been (conditionally) admitted to the LLM programme at the Amsterdam Law School, you will need to sign up for electives during the registration periods indicated on the academic calendar.
-Signing up for compulsory courses is not necessary.
+After you have been (conditionally) admitted to the LLM programme at the Amsterdam Law School, you will need to sign up for courses during the registration periods indicated on the academic calendar.

 You will find a course overview per semester (with course descriptions) in the online course catalogue.